How to Prevent Negative Liability on Your Construction Balance Sheet

 Equity:

-• Represents the owner’s residual interest after deducting liabilities from assets.
+Represents retained earnings and owner’s residual interest after liabilities are deducted from total assets.

 How Can You Prevent Negative Liability?